saxon:assign instruction is used to change the value of a global variable that

 must be marked as assignable by including the extra attribute

-This instruction works only with global variables.
+From Saxon 8.2 onwards, this instruction works only with global variables.
 It should be regarded as

 deprecated, and may be withdrawn completely at some time in the future, since it is incompatible with many